 Report foreign income and other foreign amounts

-Report in Canadian dollars foreign income and other foreign currency amounts (such as expenses and foreign taxes paid).
+Report in Canadian dollars all foreign income and other foreign currency amounts (such as expenses and foreign taxes paid).
 In general, the foreign currency amount should be converted using the Bank of Canada exchange rate in effect on the day it arises.
-Alternatively, the CRA will also generally accept a rate for that day from another source if that source meets all of the following conditions.
+Alternatively, the CRA will also generally accept a rate for that day from another source if it is:

 widely available